sourcegraph/handbook/content/people-ops/hiring/index.md

 Current employees can refer a candidate [here](https://hire.lever.co/referrals/new)

+A candidate that is actively looking can also complete the application for the role as well.
+The application will have logistical and specific questions to the role.
+Completing the application is not required.
+The hiring team or recruiting can ask the application questions during the call with the referal, if deciding to move forward with the candidate.

 ## Hiring flow

 For any members of a hiring team, please see [this folder](https://drive.google.com/drive/u/0/folders/1tJAroT8Z1sPnWkETSbe2mFFaD5_g7Q_E) for a breakdown of each team's hiring process.
 The documents will outline responsibilities by role (Hiring Manager, Scheduling Coordinator, and People Ops) for each team.